 The Education Act 1994 defines the Students’ Union as a “representative body whose principal purposes include representing the generality of students at an establishment …in academic, disciplinary or other matters relating to the governance of the establishment.”

-A Student Union is lead by five Sabbatical Officers who are elected each year by a cross campus secret ballot.
+A Student Union is lead by five Elected Officers who are elected each year by a cross campus secret ballot.
 This is a requirement of the Education Act 1994.

-Any current student on a University of Portsmouth course can stand except for students from International College Portsmouth (ICP), Erasmus and Exchange.
+Any current student on a University of Portsmouth course can stand except for students from the Erasmus program and Exchange.

 You don’t need any qualifications or experience and a comprehensive training plan will be provided.